Text-processing helpers for everyday string manipulation.

 literal substring counting, and configurable trimming.

-The functions in this module operate on Lua strings as byte sequences.
+The functions in this library operate on Lua strings as byte sequences.
 They

 do not perform Unicode-aware grapheme segmentation, display-width